Manitoba -> Non-Refundable Income Tax Credits -> Tuition fee income tax rebate

 This rebate is available to Manitoba taxpayers who graduate after January 1, 2007 from an eligible post-secondary institution, and stay and work in the province.
-Eligible institutions are those for which the federal/provincial tuition tax credit is available, which includes Canadian and some foreign post-secondary institutions.
+Eligible institutions were those for which the federal/provincial tuition tax credit is available, which includes Canadian and some foreign post-secondary institutions.

 The tuition fee income tax rebate, as revised by the 2017 Budget:

 See Tuition Fee Income Tax Rebate on the Government of Manitoba website.

-The Manitoba 2017 Budget announced that this advance is eliminated effective for tuition and ancillary fees paid in relation to a school term that begins after April 2017.
+The Manitoba 2017 Budget announced that this advance was eliminated effective for tuition and ancillary fees paid in relation to a school term that begins after April 2017.
 However, the Education Amount Tax Credit will still be available.